B5-Recruiter-and-Employee/WebScraperIndeed/README.md

 this will save a csv file with the data

 It will access data from the US Website of Indeed.(cause English Job Description are better for keyword processing)

+Before running code do not fotget to install packages: pip install requests pip install bs4